edeandrea/springboot-configmap/README.md

 ```
 <br/>

-Step 7 - From the root of the /springboot-configmap folder, build the project to OCP, this will create the configmap and the rolebinding
+Step 7 - From the root of the /springboot-configmap directory, build the project to OCP, this will create the configmap and the rolebinding
 ```
 ./mvnw -Popenshift -DskipTests oc:deploy
 ```